 This leads me to move things around a little and perhaps change or exaggerate the colours – but I always aim to express the atmosphere and sense of place which I experienced.

-I am a member of Appleby Art Club.
-My work is mainly based on illustration and watercolour.
-I have displayed my work with other members of Appleby Art Club at the Tourist Information Centre at Appleby.
-In 2015, I exhibited artwork at Dufton Art in the Hills exhibition and will currently be displaying work at Warcop Arts and Crafts Show 2016.
-I also have pictures for sale at the Cloisters Artisan gallery at Appleby.
+My name is Ann Mounsey and I am a member of Appleby Art Club.
+My work is mainly based on illustrations in charcoal , ink and watercolour.
+I have displayed work at the Tourist Information Centre Appleby, Art in the Hills at Dufton and Warcop Arts and Crafts Show.
+I have also had pictures for sale at The Cloisters, Artisan Gallery in Appleby since 2016.